huggingface/hub-docs/docs/hub/repositories-pull-requests-discussions.md

 At a high level, we aim to build a simpler version of other git hosts' (like GitHub's) PRs and Issues:
 - no forks are involved, contributors push to a special `ref` branch directly on the source repo
-- there's no hard distinction between discussions and PRs they are essentially the same so we display them in the same lists
+- there's no hard distinction between discussions and PRs, they are essentially the same so we display them in the same lists
 - they are streamlined for ML (i.e. models/datasets/spaces repos), not arbitrary repos

 ## List